soulmachine/react-starter-kits/README.md

 + In development phase, make `webpack-dev-server` always return `index.html`
 + In deploy phase, make our HTTP server such as Nignx always return `index.html`

-Add a line `historyApiFallback: true,` to the `devServer` field of `webpack.config.js`, then run `npm start` again and refresh at <http://localhost:8080/counter> or enter it directly in browser address bar, you'll see everything works!
+Add a flag `--history-api-fallback` to the subcommand `start` in `package.json`, then run `npm start` again and refresh at <http://localhost:8080/counter> or enter it directly in browser address bar, you'll see everything works!

 # 5 Kit5: Kit4 + Mocha